latentspace.

 return loss, [loss_wall, loss_area, loss_lloyd, loss_topo, loss_bb, loss_cell_area]

-Since I tried to intuitively convert the loss functions to Python codes with Shapely, there are some differences compared to the original.
+Since the loss functions were implemented using Shapely in Python, there are some differences compared to the original implementation.

 Backward with numerical differentiation

-Using numerical differentiation is not efficient in terms of computational performance.
-This is because it requires multiple function evaluations at nearby points to approximate derivatives.
-As you can see in the backward method, computational performance is influenced by the number of given sites.
-Therefore, I used Python's built-in multiprocessing module to improve the performance of backward propagation.
+Numerical differentiation is not efficient in terms of computational performance, because it requires multiple function evaluations at nearby points to approximate derivatives.
+As shown in the backward method below, computational performance depends on the number of sites.
+Therefore, Python's built-in multiprocessing module was used to improve the performance of backward propagation.

 @staticmethod